-- Give them a start and then step back and let them lead – The next step is the hardest part.
+The next step is the hardest part.
 We helped the kids get started by moving the heavier logs around but then we left them to it.
 By letting them play and discover on their own they did the challenges and played with the materials based on their skill level.
 You can see the progression below as he learned to walk across the board from one end to the other.
 After he felt comfortable walking across he started to try to balance his weight in the middle lifting both sides up.

-- Add things throughout the summer – After you have the basics and they have played for a while challenge them by adding new things.
+After you have the basics and they have played for a while challenge them by adding new things.
 We added a pylon, a ball, different lengths of board, hammers, and nails this summer and they have had a blast.

 We’d love to see your risky play spaces!
 Use the #albertamamas hashtag on Instagram to show us or post a photo to our Facebook page.

 Deanne Ferguson is the owner of Box Social Event Planning.
 When she is not planning fun, family, friendly events she is finding the yummiest food for the Edmonton Home and Garden Show Food Stage.
 She loves her #cocktailsMonday dates with her husband and chasing around her two boys.
 You can find her at @DeanneFerguson on Instagram and @BoxSocialYEG on Twitter.